 |This checklist summarizes the steps to request or renew an Employment Authorization Card (EAC).
 The EAC is required for all paid jobsin the U.S., including international organizations, embassies, and non-profit organization.|

-The Department of State (DOS) issued a diplomatic notice mandating that individuals holding G4 visas must attach the appropriate tax documents, including 1040NR or 1040NRez, to work permit renewal requests.
+The Department of State (State Department) mandates that individuals holding G-4 visas must attach the appropriate tax documents, including verification of filing the federal 1040NR or 1040NR-EZ with the U.S. Internal Revenue Service (IRS), to work permit renewal requests.
 In the past, work permits were erroneously issued with the submission of tax form 1040.

 An individual may apply if the:

 Note: EACs are not available to domestic partners or children of domestic partners who are not legally adopted by the staff member

 FOR SPOUSES ON H1B VISAS OR OTHER NON-IMMIGRANT VISAS WITH U.S. WORK AUTHORIZATION